siddhanth78/interact_module/README.md

 # interact_module
-Save in your python lib file.
+*Save in your python lib file.
-The interact module helps simplify code for system-user interaction
+8The interact module helps simplify code for system-user interaction